SciBlock/extensions/README.md

+# The extensions are in AIA format.
+You can easily import them into AppInventor.
+Menu --> Projects ---> Import project (aia) from my computer --> Select File --> Ok button

 # SciBlock.org - Now is available - any comments info@sciblock.org

 # You can also consult documentation and examples at www.sciblock.net